 The project forms part of the larger East Anglia Offshore Wind Zone, where 7.2GW of renewable power capacity is proposed to be installed in an area of 6,000km² off the coast of East Anglia.

-The onshore construction works of East Anglia ONE started in early-2017, followed by the offshore construction works in 2018.
-The wind farm is anticipated to generate first power in 2019 and be fully-operational by 2020.
+The onshore construction works of East Anglia ONE started in early 2017 and will be followed by the offshore construction works in 2018.
+The wind farm is anticipated to generate first power in 2019 and be fully operational by 2020.

 ONE offshore wind farm background and ownership